Teeth Whitening in Golden, CO

 Teeth whitening procedures are very convenient.
 This may be one of the primary benefits of treatment.
 In-office whitening takes only about an hour to achieve noticeable results.
 Home whitening begins to lighten the color of teeth within a few days and can be performed daily while doing other activities like watching television or reading.
 It is not necessary to take much time out of the day for whitening treatments.

 Professional teeth whitening offers the benefit of outstanding, consistent results.
 This is true of both in-office and home treatments.
 The ratio of active ingredients to carrier gel is more than what is found in commercial whitening products, so patients start to see results right away.

-The lasting benefit of teeth whitening is that having a radiant smile makes a person look younger, more energetic, and even friendlier.
+The lasting benefit of treatment is that having a radiant smile makes a person look younger, more energetic, and even friendlier.
 Removing stains or brightening dull, yellow teeth provides a confidence boost and, in some cases, allows people to finally feel confident about their smile.

 What about stains in the dentin?

 Our KöR Whitening System can make real improvements in these deeply stained teeth.
 But, as mentioned above, the results can vary due to the extent of staining and the individual patient.
 If you are not satisfied with the degree of whitening achieved with dentin staining, Dr. Gill or Dr. Kenson can place porcelain veneers over these permanently stained teeth.

 What’s the difference between in-office and at-home whitening?

 We offer both in-office and at-home teeth whitening.
 The difference is the speed of the treatment.
 With our two in-office whitening options, Zoom! and KöR, the process of whitening your teeth up to 10 shades takes just about one hour.